No tree cutting in Aarey, only bushes and branches trimmed: MMRCL to SC

-The Mumbai Metro Rail Corporation Ltd (MMRCL) on Friday told the Supreme Court that no trees have been cut in Mumbai's Aarey colony after October 2019.
+Mumbai Metro Rail Corporation Ltd Friday claimed before the Supreme Court that no tree cutting has been carried out in Aarey forest in Mumbai, rather only some weeds, bushes and branches were removed.

-Solicitor General Tushar Mehta, appearing for MMRCL, told a bench headed by Justice U U Lalit that he had made a statement before the apex court in 2019 that no further cutting of trees will be done for a metro car shed in Aarey colony and after that, no trees have been cut there.

-"There is a statement which I had made that there will not be any further cutting of trees and I have filed an affidavit today that thereafter, there has never been any cutting of trees," Mehta told the bench, also comprising Justices Aniruddha Bose and S R Bhat.
+Appearing for a group of residents, senior advocate Chander Uday Singh contended before a bench presided over by Justice U U Lalit that tree cutting resumed in Aarey forest region for the metro car shed project despite status quo orders.

 Also Read | Maharashtra govt paves way for Metro car shed at Mumbai's Aarey site, lifts 2019 stay